larsoyd/ArchLinuxTutorials/arch_kde_post_tutorial.md

 # It's more fully featured than MPV, MPV requires more manual config to look better.
 #
 # install vlc (video)
-yay -S --needed --noconfirm vlc vlc-plugins-all
+yay -S --needed  vlc vlc-plugins-all

 # Hardware Acceleration:
 ## VLC automatically tries to use an available API